-- 5. Move the carriage forward to the travel position over the rear bed rail. - 6.
-Position the hole in the saw head over the travel rest pin. - 7.
-Lower the saw head until it is seated firmly on the rest pin.

-8. Secure the rest pin in the vertical position with the locking pin.
+- 5. Position the hole in the saw head over the travel rest pin. - 6.
+Lower the saw head until it is seated firmly on the rest pin. - 7.
+Secure the rest pin in the vertical position with the locking pin.

-9. Continue lowering the head 3/4" (19mm) until it contacts the stop blocks on the mast rails.
+8. Continue lowering the head 3/4" (19mm) until it contacts the stop block at the bottom of the mast.

 CAUTION!
-It is important that the lower stop bolts are properly adjusted to secure the carriage on the track rail.
-Failure to properly adjust the stop bolts can cause saw head damage, especially during mill transportation.
+It is important that the lower stop bolt is properly adjusted to secure the carriage on the track rail.
+Failure to properly adjust the stop bolt can cause saw head damage, especially during mill transportation.

-10. If necessary, adjust the two stops located at the bottom of the mast so the saw head contacts them after it is lowered 3/4" (19mm) past where it contacts the rest pin.
+9. If necessary, adjust the stop located at the bottom of the mast so the saw head contacts the stop after it is lowered 3/4" (19mm) past where it contacts the rest pin.

-- 11. Engage the autoclutch blade switch.
+- 10. Engage the autoclutch blade switch.
 This keeps the drive belt tight and the motor from bouncing while traveling.
-Be sure to disengage the autoclutch blade switch after reaching the destination to avoid deformation of the drive belt. - 12.
+Be sure to disengage the autoclutch blade switch after reaching the destination to avoid deformation of the drive belt. - 11.
 Hook the carriage safety chain located at the bottom of the carriage to the bracket at the bottom of the mast.

 CAUTION!
 Check to be sure the saw head safety chain is secured before towing the sawmill.
 Failure to properly secure the saw head can result in severe machine damage.
 Be sure the blade housing and pulley covers are in place and secure.
 Use the safety retainer pin and cable to fasten blade housing covers.

-13. Remove all loose objects from the bed of the mill.
-Store the outrigger jack handle in the bracket provided on the rear/loading-side outrigger guide.
+- 12. Remove all loose objects from the bed of the mill.
+Store the outrigger jack handle in the bracket provided on the rear/loading-side outrigger guide. - 13.
+Place both fenders in the slots located behind the trailer tires and secure with rubber straps.
+Raise all but the very front outrigger.